kubernetes-sigs/cluster-api/CONTRIBUTING.md

 - Experiments MUST not cause any breaking changes to existing (non-experimental) Go APIs.
 - Experiments SHOULD introduce utility helpers in the go APIs for experiments that cross multiple components and require support from bootstrap, control plane, or infrastructure providers.
-- Experiments follow a strict lifecycle: Early -> Late -> Promoted.
+- Experiments follow a strict lifecycle: Alpha -> Beta -> Graduation.
-  - Early-stage experiments:
+  - Alpha-stage experiments:
     - SHOULD not be enabled by default and any feature gates MUST be marked as 'Alpha'
     - MUST be associated with a CAEP that is merged and in at least a provisional state
-    - MAY be considered inactive and eligible for removal if it does not graduate to Late-stage after 3 minor releases or 1 year, whichever is greater.
+    - MAY be considered inactive and eligible for removal if it does not graduate to Late-stage after 2 minor releases.
-  - Late-stage experiments:
+  - Beta-stage experiments:
     - SHOULD be enabled by default, and any feature gates MUST be marked as 'Beta'
     - MUST be associated with a CAEP that is at least in the experimental state
     - MUST support conversions for any type changes
     - MUST remain backwards compatible unless updates are coinciding with a breaking Cluster API release
-    - MAY be considered inactive and eligible for demotion back to Early-stage if it does not graduate to Promoted after 3 minor releases or 1 year, whichever is greater.
+    - MAY be considered inactive and marked as deprecated if it does not graduate to Promoted after 2 minor releases.
-  - Promoted experiments:
+    - Any deprecated Beta-stage experiment MAY be removed in the next minor release.
+- Experiment Graduation checklist:
     - MAY provide ways to be disabled and any feature gates MUST be marked as 'GA'
     - MUST have undergone a full Kubernetes-style API review and have addressed any issues raised by the review
     - MUST be associated with a CAEP that is in an implementable state and is fully up to date with the current implementation